The Gates Cambridge Scholarship

-The Gates Cambridge Scholarships are available for graduate study or for study for a second Bachelor’s Degree as an affiliated student at the University of Cambridge.
+The Gates Cambridge Scholarships are available for graduate study at the University of Cambridge.
 The purpose of the Gates Cambridge Scholars program, administered by the Bill & Melinda Gates Foundation, is to create a network of future leaders from around the world who will bring new vision and commitment to improving the life circumstances of citizens in their respective countries.
 It is anticipated that Gates Cambridge Scholars will become leaders in helping to address global problems related to health, equity, technology, and learning.

 Applicants from every country of the world except the U.K. are eligible to apply.
 Begin the process during the spring before your final year on campus by submitting a Pre-Application.
-See SELECTION PROCEDURE section of page for more information.
-If you win the scholarship, you will travel shortly after having graduated.
-(Gates candidates must have earned a bachelor’s degree by the time of travel.
-However, you do NOT need to have earned a bachelor’s degree by the time you apply.)
 Current seniors or recent UCI alumni may also apply.
+You must finish your bachelor’s degree before enrollment.
+However, you do NOT need to have earned a bachelor’s degree by the time you apply.

 All applicants should: